hsmalley/velvet-chains-ttrpg/obsidian-templates/faction.md

 ---

-## ⛓️ Core Consent Philosophy
+## ⛓️🔥 Core Consent Philosophy

-Explicitly state the faction's unique approach to consent, boundaries, and power dynamics.
+State their unique philosophy on consent, boundaries, or power.

 ---

-## 🏴‍☠️ Armada Allegiance
+## 🏴‍☠️🔥 Armada Allegiance

-How does this faction interact with the broader Voidlight Armada or other space-pirate groups?
+Describe how they interact with wider pirate crews or armadas.

 ---

-## 🔮 Mythic Foundations
+## 🔮🔥 Mythic Foundations

-Any ancient prophecies, forgotten rituals, or legendary figures that underpin the faction's beliefs.
+List prophecies, rituals, or figures anchoring their beliefs.

 ---

-## 📝 Guide Notes
+## 📝🔥 Guide Notes

-Record reminders about spotlight rotation, internal disputes to escalate gently, and how to telegraph consent cues.
-Include at least one prompt each for VC compassion, SP daring, and PE philosophy so facilitators can steer the faction’s tone.
+Provide reminders, spotlight tips, and cues for running them in play.
+Add one each for VC, SP, and PE tones.

 ---

+## 🎆🔥 Bombastic Mode (Optional)

+When modest notes fail, unleash Bombastic Mode.
+Describe the appendix with operatic excess and grand
+spectacle:

+- Overwrought metaphors and cosmic exaggerations.
+- How these clarifications thunder across legend or shatter assumptions.
+- What impossible promises, scandals, or revelations it embodies.

+Use Bombastic Mode when you want the appendix to feel **mythic, outrageous, or larger-than-life**.
+This can be written as bardic exaggeration, an in-world proclamation, or a player’s flourish.

+---

+## 🪞🔥 Codex Resonance

+> ✨⛓️ In reflection, this faction resonates through chosen hues, oaths, or insights.
+Their legacy
+> ripples outward into allegiances and memory.

+---

-## 🕯️ 𝘊𝘰𝘥𝘦𝘹 𝘊𝘭𝘰𝘴𝘶𝘳𝘦
+## 🕯️🔥 𝘊𝘰𝘥𝘦𝘹 𝘊𝘭𝘰𝘴𝘶𝘳𝘦

-> _“{{Faction benediction or reflection}}”_
+> _“{{Faction benediction, reflection, or closing line}}”_ ✨⛓️🔥 The vow endures—whether as
+> allegiance, curse, or myth.